When to visit the vet?

 Diagnosis

-Imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., X-rays, or CT scans can be used to assess the structure and function of the arteries.
+Imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions., or CT scans can be used to assess the structure and function of the arteries.
 In some cases, angiographyangiography is an imaging technique that uses a contrast agent to visualize blood vessels.
-It is used in veterinary medicine to diagnose blood vessel diseases in dogs and cats. may be required to visualize the narrowing of the arteries.
+It is used in veterinary medicine to diagnose blood vessel diseases in dogs and cats. may be necessary to visualize the narrowing of the arteries.

-In addition, EKGs or echocardiographies can be performed to check heart function, especially if heart symptoms are present.
+Additionally, ECGs or echocardiograms may be performed to check heart function, especially if cardiac symptoms are present.
 These tests help determine the severity of the disease and rule out other potential causes.

 Therapy

-The treatment of arteriosclerosis in dogs aims to slow the progressionProgression refers to the advancement or worsening of a disease over time.
+Treatment of arteriosclerosis in dogs aims to slow the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease, relieve symptoms, and reduce the risk of complications.
 A change in diet is often an important first step.
-A diet rich in omega-3 fatty acids, antioxidants, and fiber can help lower cholesterol levels and reduce inflammations.
+A diet rich in omega-3 fatty acids, antioxidants, and fiber can help lower cholesterol levels and reduce inflammation.

-Medications can be prescribed to control blood pressure, lower blood lipid levels, and prevent blood clotting.
-Statins are drugs that are often used to lower cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
-However, high cholesterol levels in the blood can increase the risk of heart disease. levels, while ACE inhibitors or beta-blockers can help control blood pressure.
+Medications may be prescribed to control blood pressure, lower blood lipid levels, and prevent blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound..
+Statins are medications commonly used to lower cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+However, high cholesterol levels in the blood can increase the risk of heart disease. levels, while ACE inhibitors or beta blockers can help control blood pressure.

 Exercise is another important factor in treatment.
 Regular, moderate exercise can help control weight and promote cardiovascular health.
 The veterinarian can recommend a special exercise program tailored to the dog’s needs.